The Moon Supreme, chapter 41

 “Have you seen a girl from the Moon Tribe?” the soldiers queried.

-In a moment of intense vulnerability, their eyes met—a desperate plea etched within Lina’s gaze, her expression a mosaic of fear, trembling lips, and eyes brimming with tears.
+In a moment of intense vulnerability, their eyes met.
+A desperate plea etched within Lina’s gaze, her expression a mosaic of fear, trembling lips, and eyes brimming with tears.

 ‘But she seems so harmless,’ the fairy girl contemplated.
 An unspoken understanding flickered between them, transcending words.
 “I think I might’ve noticed something unusual in that direction,” she calmly stated.
 With her index finger, she gestured in the opposite direction.